sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 # Load Data - Manual

 Fabric provides you capabilities in both Data Flow Gen2 as well as Data Pipelines to load your data.
 For relatively smaller files/files from SharePoint locations, Data Flow Gen2 provides you with the GetData option to fetch data from a multitude of sources.
+This contains 150+ connectors to different sources you can connect to get your data.
+Using Data Flow Gen2 you can also load data from the OneLake storage.
+Option to upload a file from the local machine , using drag and drop is also avaialbe.

+![load_options_]